 If I Want to Do Business in Florida, Do I Need to Incorporate in Florida?

 Legally speaking, a corporation may incorporate, or go through the necessary steps to become a corporation, in any state.
 The state in which the corporation conducts business does not matter.
 In fact, many companies decide to incorporate in the State of Delaware of all states.
 This is a popular trend because in Delaware, incorporation costs are low and there are many tax benefits.
 If a corporation does decide to incorporate in Delaware or any other state, but they want to do business in Florida they still need to register their corporation with the state of Florida.

 What Happens If My Corporation Makes a Mistake and Breaks the Law?

 Accidents happen, and sometimes those accidents involve breaking the law unknowingly.
 For corporations, there are many laws to follow.
 There are federal laws set by Congress, and there are state laws that every corporation should be aware of and should follow.
 Because there are so many laws to know, it can be intimidating for a corporation.
 There are laws that pertain to board meetings, issuing stock, appointing officers, firing officers, and the list goes on.
 In order to refrain from breaking any of the many laws that corporations are subject to, many corporations opt to hire an attorney or a team of attorneys.

-With a team of lawyers, a company has much better odds at anticipating and properly planning for legal issues.
+With a team of lawyers, a company has much better odds of anticipating and properly planning for legal issues.
 If an accident does happen, the lawyers will be there to resolve the issue with as little turmoil as possible.
 When a law is broken, a fine may occur or a legal proceeding and reputation degradation can occur.
 An experienced Florida corporate lawyer can help minimize these fines, legal proceedings, and negative publicity.